 Without the right training, a sensor shorted-in-range in month-1 goes undiagnosed, leading to DPF failure and turbo failure.

 A simple $100 sensor can cause upwards of $20,000 in repairs and downtime!
 This happens frequently because this type of sensor has no fault code to indicate an issue.
 Often times, the big repairs (DPF cleaning, turbo replacement) will happen, but the underlying root cause will continue to go missed.
-Our LDT solution training can give you the ability to accurately diagnose and repair faulty sensors!
+Our Diesel I.O. solution training can give you the ability to accurately diagnose and repair faulty sensors!

 To learn more about how to prevent major repairs and downtime for your fleet contact us.